 1930 - The Harold Swartz House, Los Angeles CA. Unbuilt.

-1932 - The Jules Furthman Addition, 10824 Chalon Road, Bel Air CA. Original house was 1930.
-Unbuilt.
+1932 - The Jules Furthman Addition, 10824 Chalon Road, Bel Air CA. Original house built in 1930.
+Addition unbuilt.
 Modifications were made by other architects much later.

 1932 - The Burt Richardson House, 1849 Campus Road, Eagle Rock CA. Unbuilt.